 |Servings: 4 Servings|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whole roasted chicken is often saved for special occasions or holiday meals—it seems like a process to make and can take hours in the oven.
 Because of its small size and clever cooking method, however, this juicy and delicious chicken is a snap to cook and will be ready in less than an hour.
-The secret is using an everyday cast iron skillet that you preheat in the oven.

 - 1 (4-pound) whole chicken

 - 1/2 teaspoon salt (plus more for seasoning inside chicken)